oikoweather/oiko-docs/docs/tips-tricks.md

 api_key = 'your-api-key'

 r = requests.post('https://api.oikolab.com/weather',
-                 params={'param': ['temperature', 'wind_speed'],
+                 data={'param': ['temperature', 'wind_speed'],
                        'lat': [ ... ],
                        'lon': [ ... ]',
                        'location_id': [ ... ]',
                        }
                  headers={'api-key': api_key}
                  )
 ```

 ### Notes on Precipitation

 Weather forecasting would be much simpler if we didn't have to deal with water.
 From clouds to hails and deluge, hydrodynamics of water in the atmospher is an incredibly complex phenomena which not easily captured by reanalysis or even observation data.
-For application where this is critical, we recommend using TODO: rain dataset over ERA5 or ERA5Land data.
+For application where this is critical, we recommend considering [CHIRP](https://www.chc.ucsb.edu/data/chirps) rain dataset.